2025 Detroit Lions season: Week 11: at Philadelphia Eagles

-In Week 11, the Lions visited the defending Super Bowl champions, the Philadelphia Eagles.
-The Eagles opened the scoring in the first quarter via a 27-yard field goal by Jake Elliott.
-The Eagles extended their lead in the second quarter via a 34-yard field goal by Elliott.
-The Lions responded with a 40-yard touchdown pass from Jared Goff to Jameson Williams.
-Following his touchdown, Williams was given an unsportsmanlike conduct penalty for 15 yards assessed on the extra point.
-The 48-yard extra point was wide right, and tied the game.
-The Eagles scored the final points of the half via a one-yard touchdown run from Jalen Hurts, which made the score 13–6 in favor of Philadelphia at half-time.
-After a scoreless third quarter, the Eagles extended their lead in the fourth quarter via a 49-yard field goal by Elliott.
+In Week 11, the Lions visited the defending Super Bowl champion Philadelphia Eagles.
+Philadelphia opened the scoring in the first quarter with a 27-yard field goal by kicker Jake Elliott, and extended its lead in the second quarter with a 34-yard field goal, also by Elliott.
+Detroit responded with a 40-yard touchdown pass from Jared Goff to Jameson Williams.
+Following the score, Williams was assessed a 15-yard unsportsmanlike conduct penalty, enforcing the foul on the extra point attempt.
+The resulting 48-yard attempt sailed wide right, leaving the game tied.
+The Eagles retook the lead late in the half on a one-yard touchdown run by quarterback Jalen Hurts, making the score 13–6 at halftime.
+After a scoreless third quarter, Philadelphia extended its lead in the fourth with a 49-yard field goal by Elliott.
 The Lions scored the final points of the game via a 54-yard field goal by Jake Bates, making the final score 16–9 in favor of Philadelphia.
-With their 3rd loss to Philadelphia since 2021, the Lions fell to 6–4 and 1–1 against the NFC East.
+The Lions finished the game 0-for-5 on fourth-down conversion attempts.